The internship is a partnership between the RAPIL program and the School District.File RAPIL/School District Agreement

 • The employment contract is an agreement between the district and the intern; RAPIL is not a party to that contract.

-• RAPIL’s Intern Seminar is graded on the quality of their participation in the course, not on the performance as teachers in the classroom.
+• RAPIL’s Intern Seminar is graded on the quality of participation in the course, not on the performance as a teacher in the classroom.

 • Districts may move to terminate an intern's contract, using the same procedures as for any first-year probationary teacher.